-The kind of travel wallet you get should really be determined by your destination.
-Europe uses a lot of coins, same goes for Australia, so unless you want $20 rolling out of your pocket every time you sit on the train, think about getting a travel wallet with a dedicated zipper pocket.
-In South America, cash is king, and ATM fees can really add up, so you’ll want to carry a travel wallet that’s slim enough to fit in your front pocket (aka theft proof), yet big enough to carry a reasonable amount of cash.
+The kind of travel wallet you need varies by destination.
+Europe and Australia use a lot of coins, so unless you want $20 rolling out of your pocket every time you sit on the train, get a travel wallet with a dedicated zipper pocket.
+In South America, cash is king, and ATM fees add up, so carry a travel wallet slim enough to fit in your front pocket (aka theft proof), yet big enough for your cash.

 Even the best travel wallet is a compromise between size and function.
 Do a little research into the currency of your chosen destination before you buy something that you won’t use.
 Like a money belt.